Crazygolem/epfl/2013-Clusters/Project/report.md

 This technique scales very well for the portion of the list greater than $\sqrt{L}$.
 In facts, for a given $L$, the size of the chunk processed by each slave is inversely proportional to the number of slaves.
 In the extreme case where there are $L - \lfloor \sqrt{L} \rfloor$ slaves (i.e. one slave for each number greater than $\sqrt{L}$), the limiting factor will be given by the rate at which the master will broadcast new primes, which is not parallelized with this strategy.

 Another downside of this strategy is the memory limitation: If there are not enough slaves to hold the entire second portion of the list, the algorithm won't work as-is.
-Caching the primes sent by the master might be a way to overcome the limitation, however the benefits of the on-the-fly sieving (sieving a chunk while the master continuously sends new primes) would not be applicable for all chunks after the first one slaves process.
+Caching the primes sent by the master might be a way to overcome the limitation, however the benefits of the on-the-fly sieving (sieving a chunk while the master continuously sends new primes) would not be applicable for all chunks after the first $p$ ones.

 ##### Computational complexity #####
 Let $k$ be the number of primes up to $\sqrt{L}$.
 The prime counting function[^primeCountingFunction] $\pi(n)$ gives the number of primes up to $n$, so we have the relation $k = \pi(L)$.